openharmony/docs/en/application-dev/reference/apis-arkgraphics2d/_o_h___on_frame_available_listener.md

 **Description**

-Defines the callback function triggered when a frame is available.
+Callback function triggered when a frame is available.